melowntech/workshop/tutorials/geojson-part2.rst

         'hill-top'
     );

 Here we defined a new point.
-First argument is array with point coordinates, the third coordinate is assumed 0 if not specified.
+The first argument is an array with point coordinates.
+The third coordinate is assumed to be 0 if not specified.
 The second argument corresponds to height mode.
-We used height mode as ``float`` because we the point to lay on the terrain.
+We used height mode ``float`` because we need the point to lie on the terrain.
 The third argument represents properties.
 We use this to specify title for our new location.
-The last argument represents id which we'll use to tell the points appart.
+The last argument represents an id which we'll use to tell the points appart.
 We add this snippet to ``geoJsonLoaded()`` function right after ``geodata.importGeoJson(data);``.